-The presentation given at the ICG meeting addressed the membership list (and the inclusion of the LPO in the consultation process), selection of the latest emission model for the analysis, modeling methodology and assumptions for the conformity analysis (including the selection of socioeconomic forecasts to meet latest planning assumption requirements), the project lists to be applied in the conformity analysis for the Plan and TIP, and the conformity analysis schedule.
-The presentation also addressed a planned future update to the ICG Consultation Procedures pursuant to the approval of the Virginia Regulation for Transportation Conformity.
+The presentation given at the ICG meeting included a review of the membership list (including the involvement of the LPO in the consultation process), selection of the latest emission model for the analysis, modeling methodology and assumptions (including the selection of socioeconomic forecasts to meet latest planning assumption requirements), the project lists to be applied in the conformity analysis for the Plan and TIP, and the conformity analysis schedule.
+The presentation also addressed a planned future update to the ICG Consultation Procedures pursuant to the recent approval of the Virginia Regulation for Transportation Conformity.

 Draft meeting minutes (including attachments and an updated ICG Membership list) were distributed for comment.
-Other than updates to the membership list, no comments on the draft minutes were received.
-Email for both draft and final minutes are included in the Appendix E, with the final minutes included in full.
+No comments were received.